Palash90/site-assets/blogs/build-your-own-nn/README.md

 This individual representation is great for individual sales of a particular brand in a particular month.

-However, if we need to know how many cars sold in October or how many Maruti cars were sold in the last three months, we need to reduce all the row-wise or column-wise entries into a single number.
+However, if we need to know how many cars were sold in October or how many Maruti cars were sold in the last three months, we need to reduce all the row-wise or column-wise entries into a single number.
 This operation is known as **Reduction**.

 Using reduction we can represent this: